-To make sure your website stays fast, setup some performance budgets so you can see if there are any regressions.
+To make sure your website stays fast, set up some performance budgets so you can see if there are any regressions.
 Performance budgets are a vital tool in your web performance toolbox.
-They take the hassle out of monitoring performance by notifying you (by email, Slack, or HipChat) whenever your LUX metrics cross a certain threshold.
+They take the hassle out of monitoring performance by notifying you (by email, Slack, or any other webhook) whenever your LUX metrics cross a certain threshold.

 The great news: creating performance budgets is quick and easy.
 Here's how to get started.